New York City Geographic District # 3

 District-Level NCES Analysis

-and 50.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+and 47.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 43.2% Hispanic or Latino, 23.6% White, 20.6% African American across the district's schools.
+Its most demographically mixed campus is Fiorello H Laguardia High School, with a diversity index of 75.1/100.

-NEW YORK CITY GEOGRAPHIC DISTRICT # 3 school enrollment varies 30× across entities
+New York City Geographic District # 3 school enrollment varies 30× across entities

-NEW YORK CITY GEOGRAPHIC DISTRICT # 3 school enrollment ranges from 75 students (lowest) to 2,251 students (highest), a spread of 2,176 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+New York City Geographic District # 3 school enrollment ranges from 75 students (lowest) to 2,251 students (highest), a spread of 2,176 students.
+That ratio is among the widest observed and reflects extreme enrollment heterogeneity, the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data

-NEW YORK CITY GEOGRAPHIC DISTRICT # 3 has higher-than-average Title I eligibility — 59.2% of the population qualifies for free or reduced-price lunch
+New York City Geographic District # 3 has higher-than-average Title I eligibility — 59.2% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
 Areas above 75% eligibility receive concentration grants on top of the basic Title I formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.